Muhammed-Rahif/GH-Notify/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-description: Use this for any other issues.
+about: Use this for any other issues.
 Please do NOT create blank issues
 title: '[OTHER]'
 body:
   - type: markdown